An hour out of NYC at the foot of the Berkshires is a 300-year-old town with an upscale air.

 This splendid performing arts venue is actually adapted from the old Ridgefield High School’s auditorium.

-The program brims with concerts by music artists from a variety of genres, together with comedy, dance, movie screenings, recordings from institutions like London’s NT and conversations and talks with some famous cultural figures.
+The program brims with concerts by music artists from a variety of genres, together with comedy, dance, and movie screenings.
+There are also recordings from institutions like London’s NT and conversations and talks with some famous cultural figures.

 4. Aldrich Contemporary Art Museum

-The Aldrich has no permanent collection, and instead hosts the first exhibitions for emerging artists, as well as shows for artists in the middle of their careers who haven’t yet found a large audience.
+The Aldrich has no permanent collection, and instead hosts the first exhibitions for emerging talent.
+You can also catch shows for artists in the middle of their careers who haven’t yet found a large audience.

-The list of groundbreaking artists to have featured at the Aldrich is formidable and includes Frank Stella, Cy Twombly, Robert Rauschenberg, Olafur Eliasson, Eva Hesse and Jasper Johns.
+The list of groundbreaking artists to have featured at the Aldrich is formidable.
+It includes Frank Stella, Cy Twombly, Robert Rauschenberg, Olafur Eliasson, Eva Hesse, and Jasper Johns.

-The museum’s programs are designed to engage people of all ages with contemporary art through expert presentations, tours and workshops.
+The museum’s programs are designed to engage people of all ages with contemporary art.
+So look out for expert presentations, tours, and workshops.

 5. Main Street

-One of the things that puts Ridgefield among Connecticut’s best towns is its elegant main thoroughfare, with stately houses and solemn civic architecture.
+Something that puts Ridgefield among Connecticut’s best towns is its elegant main thoroughfare.
+This is packed with charming storefronts and solemn civic architecture.

-A quick look at the painted storefronts, trees, shrubs, flowerbeds and fountain, and you’ll know that Main Street is cared for with a lot of pride.
+A quick look at the painted storefronts, trees, shrubs, flowerbeds and fountains, and you’ll know that Main Street is cared for with a lot of pride.

-There are local businesses in spades here, and just off the main drag, at a bookshop, toy shop, florist, jewellery store, lingerie shop and a clutch of fashion boutiques and design stores.
+There are local businesses in spades here.
+I’m talking, a bookshop, toy shop, florist, jewelry store, lingerie shop and a clutch of fashion boutiques and design stores.

-The dining selection will send you around the world in the space of a block or two, with Mexican (Baja Cocina), contemporary Asian (Yuan Asian), pizza (850 Degrees, Planet Pizza) and a smattering of speciality shops, cafes, a hotdog stand, a tavern and a diner.
+The dining selection will send you around the world in the space of a block or two, with Mexican (Baja Cocina), French bistro fare (Luc’s Café), and pizza (850 Degrees).
+There’s also a smattering of specialty shops, cafes, a hotdog stand, a tavern, and a lot of options for live entertainment.

-Opposite Ridgefield Library on Main Street is Ballard Park, which has neat formal gardens in five acres and is the go-to for outdoor events and concerts on warm summer evenings.
+Opposite Ridgefield Library on Main Street is Ballard Park, which has neat formal gardens in five acres.
+It’s the go-to for outdoor events and concerts on warm summer evenings, and I’ll talk about one later.

 6. Prospector Theater